Radar jammer guide: Are radar jammers effective at jamming radar?

 Do passive radar scramblers work against police radar?

 Don’t even think about attempting to use a “passive jammer” or to passively disable or “scramble” police RADAR as your vehicle’s own reflections will most certainly overwhelm any small “passive jammer/reflector” by several orders of magnitude.
 These devices don’t even make a good radar detector!

-While passive “jammers” have never been effective at directly beating police radar, there are a couple of other passive solutions that can beat photo radar.
+While passive “jammers” have never been effective at directly beating police radar, there are a couple of other passive solutions that can in some cases beat photo radar.
 The first one is a license plate cover that obscures the numbers in the visible spectrum of light.